SonicOriginalSoftware/pwa-tools/README.md

 # NIH syndrome, much?

 Its javascript.
-If its more complicated than what can be done in the source files contained in this framework then it doesn't belong here.
-This framework strives for elegance, simplicity, and robustness while creating web applications that are more easily pivoted to the ever-changing landscape of the web.
 At some point, developers need to drop the idea of replacing one-liners with libraries and just write the code themselves.

 # What system dependencies does this require?